CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin programming in Sydney in May.

-The safety of our students is of the utmost importance.
+The safety of our students and faculty is of the utmost importance.
 We endorse NAFSA’s Inter-Organizational Task Force on Safety and Responsibility guidelines and the Forum on Education Abroad Standard 8 guideline focused on health, safety, security, and risk management.
-We've have created and maintain a far-reaching health and safety plan to help ensure a sound and productive learning environment for students and faculty.
+We've created and maintained a far-reaching health and safety plan to help ensure a sound and productive learning environment for students and faculty.

 The sections below provide details on our safety plan.

 At the onset of the COVID-19 pandemic in the spring 2020 semester, CAPA quickly assessed and responded to all information as it became available.
 The CAPA team ensured that institutional partners and students were regularly and consistently informed and provided with the latest guidance and medical and public health resources.
 Effective communication was ensured through a combination of regular emails and messages through CAPA’s student portal, the Community, as well as through Town Hall sessions.
 In response to expert advice and local government health department regulations, students were self-isolated.
 CAPA successfully helped students return to the US to complete their programs remotely following the directives of the US Department of State and CDC.
 As in all matters regarding health and safety, CAPA’s partner universities in the US were kept informed of the status of all their students.

 To learn more, please read our answers to frequently asked questions regarding our programs:

 Our staff undergo regular trainings on a range of topics covering best practices in the field of higher education and study abroad, which includes student wellness support.
 While our staff are trained to respond to a variety of health and safety situations, it is important to note that they are not qualified psychologists, psychiatrists, or counselors.
 Instead, our staff is trained to provide students with appropriate referrals and guidance for gaining professional help while abroad.